Are you one half of a “Disney couple“?

 Related: How Much Does a Disney Wedding REALLY Cost?
 Disney Wedding Price Breakdown

-A story has been circulating the internet saying that couples who love all things Disney are more likely to have better, more successful relationships, and it’s not wrong.
+Findings show that couples who love all things Disney are more likely to have better, more successful relationships.
+One reason for this relationship longevity for Disney lovebirds?
 According to researchers at the University of Kansas, playfulness is a highly important factor in relationship security.

 “Playfulness between romantic partners is a crucial component in bonding and establishing a relational security.
-Particularly shared laughter is an important indicator,” states University of Kansas researcher Jeff Hall.
+Particularly shared laughter is an important indicator,” states University of Kansas researcher Jeff Hall in a release about the findings.
 “What is strongly related to relationship satisfaction is the humor that couples create together [through mutual interests].”

 So how does this relate to Disney, you ask?
 Well, when it comes to mutual interests, Disney is probably one of the most playful and fun interests couples can share.
 Singing Disney songs in the car, laughing at the same scenes in animated classics, and having a blast at the Happiest Places on Earth — Disney Parks — are ways that couples can be playful together over a mutual love of all things Disney.

-“A relationship is much more likely to be successful and long-lasting when couples share common interests and hobbies,” says clinical psychologist Francine Lederer.
+“A relationship is much more likely to be successful and long-lasting when couples share common interests and hobbies,” adds clinical psychologist Francine Lederer.

 Of course, these common interests and hobbies can be anything under the sun.
 But if your mutual interests can be playful, fun, and magical — such as anything and everything having to do with Disney — that’s definitely a plus.
 And as one report notes, having similar interests and hobbies is great, and having sufficient time to experience these interests and hobbies as a couple is even better.